 - Copying the User Log to an external source

-- Viewing or clearing the User Log
+- Viewing the User Log

+- Clearing the User Log

 - Viewing/clearing the User Log counters

 Enabling and Disabling the User Log

 By default, the user log is enabled.
 You can disable the user log by configuring the status of the logger.